-As a student in the University of the Ozarks psychology program, you will learn the traditional theoretical, empirical and applied areas of psychology.
-We will offer you opportunities to enrich your understanding of behavior, cognition and emotions through collaboration with faculty on research projects, as well as applying your understanding though service experiences in the community.
+As a Psychology student in the University of the Ozarks psychology program, you will learn the traditional theoretical, empirical, and applied areas of psychology.
+Our students finish the program with a better understanding of themselves, others around them, and have tools to live a more enriched, fulfilling life.
 We will prepare you to meet the academic standards required for graduate work in any number of areas (counseling/clinical, social work, neuroscience, etc.).
-A bachelor's degree in Psychology also provides a foundation to thrive in a number of areas of work and life such as: business, teaching, healthcare, coaching, family dynamics, relationships and ethical decision making.
+Students looking for additional opportunities to enrich their education may be able to collaborate with faculty on their own research project, join a research team, or creatively apply and grow their skills locally with hands-on experiences.
+A bachelor's degree in Psychology also provides a foundation to thrive in a number of areas of work and life such as: business, teaching, healthcare, coaching, family dynamics, relationships, and ethical decision making.

-MAJOR A major in Psychology consists of 36 hours to include the following:
+MAJOR A major in Psychology consists of 36 hours s to include the following: 1 3 4 0 1 1 0 1 0 4 4 CONSISTS OF OUT HOURS